 - A working NMOS registry must be available on the same subnet that the GV Convergent server is connected to.
-If multiple NMOS registries are found, then the registry with highest priority (the lowest number) is used.
-This NMOS registry must have been configured with the NMOS resources GV Convergent is going to work with.
-This automatic discovery of the registry is disabled by default.
+If multiple NMOS registries are found, then the registry with highest priority (the lowest number) is used. - GV Convergent's automatic discovery of the NMOS registry is disabled by default.
 Contact technical support for more information for how to enable this configuration.
-If the NMOS media server is not on the same subnet as the GV Convergent server, contact technical support for more information for how to support this configuration. - For a Kaleido IP / Kaleido IP VM, you must first enable the Kaleido IP's SMPTE ST 2110 mode so that the correct levels are created when this device is discovered by GV Convergent.
-To do so, contact customer support; see Grass Valley Technical Support, on page 182.
+If the NMOS media server is not on the same subnet as the GV Convergent server, contact technical support for more information for how to support this configuration.